 The real competition for bitcoin has and will remain the legacy monetary networks, principally the dollar, euro, yen and gold.
 Think about bitcoin relative to these legacy monetary assets as part of your education.
 Bitcoin does not exist in a vacuum; it represents a choice relative to other forms of money.
 Evaluate it based on the relative strengths of its monetary properties and once a baseline is established between bitcoin and the legacy systems, this will then provide a strong foundation to more easily evaluate any other blockchain related project.

 Next week: Bitcoin is Not Backed by Nothing

 Thanks to Will Cole, Phil Geiger and Adam Tzagournis for reviewing and providing valuable feedback.
 Also thanks to Saif, Yan and Andreas for their books which are incredible resources.

-Views presented are expressly my own and not those of Unchained Capital or my colleagues; if you would like to subscribe to weekly releases, please click here.
+Views presented are expressly my own and not those of Unchained Capital or my colleagues.